-Q: How many members are on the University of Denver’s Board of Trustees and how long is each member on the Board?
+Q: How many members are on the University of Denver’s Board of Trustees and how long is each member's term?

 Q: Are the meetings open to the public?

 A: Members are nominated by the Nominating and Governance Committee and are elected for four-year terms.
-If you are interested in being considered for membership or making a recommendation, please the Board of Trustees at [email protected] or 303-871-3115.
+If you are interested in being considered for membership or making a recommendation, please email the board of trustees at [email protected] or call 303-871-3115.

 A: No, University of Denver Board of Trustee members serve without compensation.

-A: The Board may from time to time honor a departing trustee with the title of Honorary Life Trustee.
-Honorary LifeTrustees are considered advisory Trustees of the Board.
+A: The board may, from time to time, honor a departing trustee with the title of honorary life trustee.
+Honorary life trustees are considered advisory trustees of the board.
 They do not have voting powers and cannot hold office, but they do have the right to attend meetings and serve on committees where appointed.

-Q: Who makes up the Executive Committee and what are its responsibilities?
+Q: Who makes up the executive committee and what are their responsibilities?

 A: The board vests its functions and powers between meetings in its executive committee.
 This group is comprised of the chair, chair-elect, vice-chair(s), and secretary, along with trustees who chair the standing committees.
 The chair can also appoint other trustees to be members of the executive committee.